PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 bytecode compilation, and whitespace checks pass.
 The phase store remains exactly 128 IDs and 128 owners, while the managed unconsumed-result inventory decreases from 35 to 33.

+## Characterize late final-shape/terminal fan-out cleanup

+The managed 33-result inventory next selects the two adjacent unconditional observations immediately before the terminal Conv/Pool/no-layout branch: late final-shape boundary cleanup followed by terminal optional fan-out/singleton cleanup.
+The existing late-boundary context already embeds the exact shared `ModelIRPassContext`, so a future owner can forward that object to the first child and its `pass_context` member to the second without reconstructing graph, layout, or diagnostic state.

+The strict contract fixes source order, both shared-context identities, both complete nested result schemas, the layout-option policy for elementwise fan-out, observation-only results, and the surrounding late-affine predecessor and terminal Conv/Pool/no-layout successor.
+Both existing child owners and their independent routes remain part of the contract.

+Production remains unchanged pending one straight-line context owner.
+Focused and reference-based affected sequential validation report `3 passed, 1 xfailed` and `419 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
+Phase-store validation remains `2 passed`, the managed inventory remains 33, and the store remains exactly 128 IDs and 128 owners.
+Ruff, bytecode compilation, and whitespace checks pass.